raissa-k/myPetPal/README.md

 `DB_STRING: <your database uri>`

 ## Optimizations

-- Implemented a date view so users can view tasks for specific dates
-- Added ARIA roles
+- Increased readability of controllers
+- Improved accessibility by adding ARIA roles, adding an accessible date picker, and ensuring buttons, labels and inputs had appropriate names/descriptions.
 - Resolved icon issues

-**Planned Features & Improvements:**
+## Roadmap

+- Clean and minimize .css and .js files
 - Add monthly calendar view for tasks color-coded for each pet and/or type of task
-- Increase accessibility by adjusting color contrast, ensuring that all buttons have names & titles, etc.
+- Improve accessibility by adjusting color contrast, reviewing roles, and ensuring keyboard navigation
+- Add accessible modals for task/pet editing.
+- Warn users that deletion is permanent.
 - Enable marking tasks complete from All Tasks page
-- Fix current date view - should not show an option to 'Go to current date'
+- Improve a date's to-do list view
 - Reproduce and fix an error where an edited pet is duplicated
-- Clean and minimize css and js files
 - Add template partials

 ## Lessons Learned
+As a team:

-We learned about the importance of branching, version control best practices, and resolving conflicts when merging pull requests.
-We also learned how important good communication is for successful app development as a team.
+- We also learned how important good communication is for successful app development as a team.

-**What else we learned:** Bootstrap classes, working with date formats and comparing to database values, sorting tables
+  * Communicating and tracking issues is critical.
+Even without Jira, Github projects helps keep track of what needs to be done.
+- Having a clear view of the final product is invaluable to guide decisions, especially when there isn't a team lead
+  * Wireframes and user flows, even with no UI/UX professionals around, helps with such a view

+On the technical aspect:
+- Handling merge conflicts
+- Bootstrap classes
+- Working with date formats
+- Sorting tables
+- Method overriding

 ## Authors